 Over the past century, tens of thousands of Missouri workers were exposed to poisonous toxins in the workplace.
 Many employers knew of these dangers and chose to look the other way.
 Decades later, these workers are developing deadly cancers and diseases.

-RIGHT NOW, state legislatures and Congress are debating legislation that could severely limit the ability of these workers to receive proper compensation for their injuries.
+RIGHT NOW, the Missouri General Assembly and Congress are debating legislation that could severely limit the ability of these workers to receive proper compensation for their injuries.
 Manufacturing and industrial companies who knowingly exposed employees to cancer-causing toxins have proposed this legislation.

 Protect Missouri Workers is a nonprofit organization dedicated to protecting the rights of hard working Missouri residents.
 It is made up of Missouri workers, their families, doctors and ordinary citizens who stand together in support of severely injured and diseased workers in the chemical, mining and asbestos industries.